-A walk pirouette is another name for ‘turn on the haunches’ and describes the movement in which a horse moves his forehand around his haunches, usually through 180 degrees until he is facing the opposite direction.
+A walk pirouette is a movement in which the horse moves his forehand around his haunches, usually through 180 degrees until he is facing the opposite direction.

 You can ride a 360-degree turn, or even more times around for training purposes if you choose.